Continuing Care Models

-This model addresses the chronic nature of substance use disorders by emphasizing long-term outcomes of treatment and focusing on recovery.
-Similar to other chronic diseases, substance use disorders require continuing care and follow-up.
-Continuing care is the support plan following treatment for substance use disorders.
+Continuing care involves a support plan following treatment for substance use disorder (SUD).
+This model addresses the chronic nature of SUDs by emphasizing long-term outcomes of treatment and recovery.
+Similar to other chronic diseases, SUD requires continuing care and follow-up.
 The goal of a continuing care model is to focus on the successes made during the initial phase of care — for example, through inpatient and residential care programs — by providing follow-up care throughout recovery.
 The continuing care model focuses on active and ongoing care management.

-While there is not a standard type of treatment, frequency of treatment, or length of treatment, continuing care may involve outpatient services provided on a weekly basis for a few months up to one or two years.
+While there is no standard type, frequency, or length of continuing care, this model may involve outpatient services provided on a weekly basis for a few months up to one or two years.

 A publication in the Journal of Substance Abuse Treatment identified four components of effective continuing care interventions:

-- Extended monitoring: The “gold standard” is in effective extended monitoring is drug testing via the collection of biological data, particularly urine samples.
+- Extended monitoring – The “gold standard” in effective extended monitoring is drug testing via the collection of biological data, particularly urine samples.

-- Performance-based incentives: Incentives for drug-free biological samples have been show to produce better results for abstinence among individuals with substance use disorder.
+- Performance-based incentives – Incentives for drug-free biological samples have been shown to produce better results for abstinence among individuals with an SUD.

 Examples of Continuing Care Programs